Overwhelmed By The Influx Of Sales Messaging? 5 Ways To Shop Mindfully This Black Friday

 One of my favourite tricks?
 I have a list on my iPhone of purchases I'd like to make, listed by priority and divided up into "Essentials" and "Trending."
 For example, the perfect A-line skirt has been on list A for a while now, while a faux fur trimmed coat for winter has been on list B. I keep these in mind whenever I'm shopping - normally in vintage, charity or secondhand stores - and that way, it encourages me to steer away from impulse buys that I'll wear only a handful of times.

-1. Support independent and ethical brands
+1. Support independent brands

 "Big sales like Black Friday can overshadow smaller producers, as many larger fast fashion brands put significant marketing spend into this annual moment," shares Barclay.